 - Cook for 4-5 minutes on the skin side, then flip and cook for another 2-3 minutes.

 Pro Tip: Avoid moving the salmon while it cooks to achieve a perfect sear.
+If you’re exploring cooking salmon fillet tips, focus on maintaining a consistent heat for even cooking.

 Grilling Salmon Fillet